 Cary Library has many Readers' Advisory resources including our new service What's Next?, links to booklists, and even instructions on how to curate your own lists using your library card.

-We've recently launched our new virtual readers' advisory service, What's Next?, to help guide you on the path to continued reading.
+We've recently launched our new virtual personalized recommendations service, What's Next?, to help guide you on the path to continued reading.
 Simply fill out a form and our staff will come up with some suggestions of what you might be interested in reading next.

 Library Card Lists and Reading History

 Did you know you can make your own personalized lists using your library card?
 Follow these steps to make the most out of My Lists after logging into your library account.

 - Log into your Minuteman account